7.6 only - some FormEngineValidation checks are not adding has-error class (which also results in save ignoring error)

 Can you please give me more detailed information about the problem and provide an example TCA to reproduce the problem?

-#5 Updated by Andreas Allacher over 1 year ago
+#5 Updated by Andreas Allacher almost 2 years ago

 The commit fixes the behaviour because it adds has-error css class the to the field itself everytime the value

 For instance if you have a TCA configuration like: